martinanajdovska/twt-clone/README.md

 ## Getting Started

 The provided source code uses Docker for running the database.
-You need to replace all of the environment variables in the docker-compose.yml with your own variables, or if you prefer to run the database on your machine you can write the same environment variables in the application.properties file in backend/src/main/resources/application.properties
+You need to replace all of the environment variables in the docker-compose.yml with your own database credentials in a .env file.

 This project also uses Cloudinary for image storing.
-You need to make your own account and replace the api keys in CloudinaryConfiguration file with your own values.
-You can do so by creating environment variables inside the configuration or a .env file depending on the IDE you are using.
+You need to make your own account and replace the credentials with your own values.

-For the frontend to communicate with the backend, you need to create a .env file inside the frontend folder and set up the public url.

 To get a local copy up and running using docker, follow these steps.